human-centered-ai-lab/MLHI-2020/README.md

 ### Stage 2

-Stage 2 of the assignment will be updated in due course.
-Brielfly, in this stage of the experiment you will train a model to perform the sentiment classification of your test set.
+In this stage of the experiment you will train a model to perform the sentiment classification of your test set.
 You will compare a baseline (without augmentation) to a model trained with text augmentation.
 In this stage you will need to pre-process the data set, and decide how you will implement text augmentation on the pre-processed data set.
 What does pre-processing mean?
 For example you may want to replace all timestamps with either 0 for daytime or 1 for night time.

-*This section will be updated in due course.*

 ## Submission